aquality-automation/aquality-appium-mobile-java/README.md

  - Open settings.json and find `applicationPath` option under the `driverSettings` section of desired platform.
 Replace the value with full or relative path to your app, e.g. `./src/test/resources/apps/ApiDemos-debug.apk`.

 3. Ensure that [Appium server](https://appium.io) is set up at your machine where the code would be executed, and the address/port match to set in your `settings.json` in `remoteConnectionUrl` parameter.
-If the parameter `isRemote` in your settings.json is set to `false`, this means that AppiumDriverLocalService would be used to setup Appium server using Node.js.
+If the parameter `isRemote` in your settings.json is set to `false`, this means that AppiumDriverLocalService would be used to set up Appium server using Node.js.
 This option requires specific version of node.js to be preinstalled on your machine (Please read more [here](http://appium.io/docs/en/contributing-to-appium/appium-from-source/#nodejs) )

+> Note:
+After migration to Appium v.8, we started using Appium server v.2 in our [azure-pipelines](azure-pipelines.yml).
+> It has some breaking changes, described [here](https://github.com/appium/java-client/blob/master/docs/v7-to-v8-migration-guide.md).
+> In particular:
+> 1. Please install required driver manually:
+> ```yaml
+> npm install -g appium@next
+> appium driver install uiautomator2
+> ```
+> 2. As soon as we continue to use "remoteConnectionUrl": "http://127.0.0.1:4723/wd/hub" in our [settings.json](./src/main/resources/settings.json), we need to specify the `--base-path` when starting Appium server:
+> ```yaml
+> appium --allow-insecure chromedriver_autodownload --base-path /wd/hub &
+> ```
+>
+> 3. We also recommend disabling element caching and w3c in chromeOptions when you run Android Chrome session.
+Take a look at example here: [settings.androidwebsession.json](./src/test/resources/settings.androidwebsession.json).

 4. (optional) Launch an application directly by calling `AqualityServices.getApplication();`.

 > Note:
 If you don't start an Application directly, it would be started with the first call of any Aquality service or class requiring interacting with the Application.

 5. That's it!
-Now you are able work with Application via AqualityServices or via element services.
+Now you are able to work with Application via AqualityServices or via element services.
-Please take a look at our example tests [here](./src/test/java/samples/)
+Please take a look at our example tests [here](./src/test/java/samples/.).

 6. To interact with Application's forms and elements, we recommend following the Page/Screen Objects pattern.
 This approach is fully integrated into our package.
 To start with that, you will need to create a separate class for each window/form of your application, and inherit this class from the [Screen](./src/main/java/aquality/appium/mobile/screens/Screen.java).